 In Saskatchewan, some type of rigid, sealed container is required by law, to transport the deceased to the crematorium and to place in the cremation chamber.
-Speers does offer rental caskets, which look just like a regular casket but have a liner inside which comes out before for cremation.
+Speers offers several casket options, that are designed specifically for cremation, all of which are suitable for a Family Farewell.

 Is embalming required prior to cremation?